-The rapid proliferation of various smart, low-cost and small devices led to the nationwide development of smart buildings, cities, technologies, and infrastructures, in order to make our lives more efficient, safer and less costly than before.
-Motivated with the increasing ubiquity of such “Smart Things (ST)”, this pro- posed project will establish a new REU site titled Security of Smart Things: From Small Devices to Large Infrastructures (SST-REU) in the Department of Electrical and Computer Engineering at Florida International University (FIU).
+The rapid proliferation of various smart, low-cost and small devices led to the nationwide development of smart buildings, cities, technologies, etc., in order to make our lives more efficient, safer and less costly than before.
+Motivated with the increasing ubiquity of such “Smart Things (ST)”, this pro- posed project will continue serving the REU site titled Security of Smart Things in the Department of Electrical and Computer Engineering at Florida International University (FIU).
 The primary focus of this project is to engage students with various research topics related to security and privacy of ST. The students will learn from an expert group of faculty how to design, imple- ment, and assess research projects in the areas that are becoming crucial for the safety and privacy of our lives.
 In addition, students will improve their skills by participating in technical workshops, presentations, and professional development activities.
 Although the main emphasis of the proposed REU site is to improve research experience for undergraduates, we also aim to:

 1) improve enrollment in STEM areas;

 2) improve the percentage of female and underrepresented minority students;